The European 5G Conference 2024

 Event Background

-Launched in 2016, and now in its eighth year, the European 5G Conference has previously taken place in Brussels, as well as virtual editions in 2021 & 2022.
-We were pleased to return to a fully in-person format in 2023, and we hope that you will be able to join us, once again, in Brussels in 2024.
+Launched in 2016, and now in its 9th year, the European 5G Conference has previously taken place in Brussels, as well as virtual editions in 2021 & 2022.
+We were pleased to return to a fully in-person format in 2023 and 2024, and we hope that you will be able to join us, once again, in Brussels in 2025.

 2023 Event